PC-SNN: Predictive Coding-based Local Hebbian Plasticity Learning in Spiking Neural Networks: Related Work

-In ANN learning algorithms, a succession of models have been introduced which claim to implement backprop in MLP-style models using only biologically plausible connectivity schemes and Hebbian learning rules.
-James C.R.
-Whittington and Rafal Bogacz\cite{whittington2017approximation} have shown how the backpropagation algorithm can be closely approximated only utilizing a simple local Hebbian plasticity rule.
-Specifically speaking, only the activities of presynaptic and postsynaptic neurons directly connected to the synapse modified are involved in learning process.
-Enlighted by the predictive coding framework\cite{1999predictiveframework,friston2003learning,friston2005theory}, the model they proposed confirms the feasibility that this inference could be implemented by biological networks of neurons.
-A tutorial by Bogacz\cite{2017Atutorial} provides an easy way to discuss in more detail how the model could be implemented in biological neural circuits.
+{Within the field of ANN learning algorithms, various models have been proposed to implement backpropagation in architectures similar to Multi-Layer Perceptrons (MLPs).
+These approaches are constrained to using only biologically plausible connectivity schemes and Hebbian learning principles.
+Notably, \cite{whittington2017approximation} demonstrated that the backpropagation algorithm can be approximated with high fidelity by applying a simple, local Hebbian plasticity rule.
+The modification of a given synapse under this rule depends exclusively on the activity of the directly connected presynaptic and postsynaptic neurons during the learning phase.} Inspired by the predictive coding framework \citep{1999predictiveframework,friston2003learning,friston2005theory}, { the proposed model indicates that this form of inference is mechanistically plausible and could be realized within biological neural networks.}

-Recently, B. Millidge and A. Tschantz\cite{millidge2020predictive} have proved a close correspondence between predictive coding theroy and automatic differentiation across arbitrary computation graphs and produced the desired result on three mainstream machine learning architectures(CNNs, RNNs, and LSTMs), utilizing a predictive coding framework with local learning rules and Hebbian plasticity.
-Furthermore, Y. Song and T. Lukasiewicz\cite{song2020can} propose a brain learning model that is equivalent to BP while satisfying local plasticity and full autonomy with a fully autonomous Z-IL (Fa-Z-IL) model, which requires no control signal anymore and performs all computations locally, simultaneously, and fully autonomously.

-In this paper, we extend these works, showing that predictive coding can not only approximate backprop in MLPs, but can approximate backprop in SNNs while satisfying the following constraints to be considered biologically plausible\cite{2017Atutorial}: \begin{itemize} \item Local computation: A neuron performs computations only on the basis of the activity of its input neurons and synaptic weights associated with these inputs (rather than information encoded in other parts of the circuit). \item Local plasticity: Synaptic plasticity is only based on the activity of presynaptic and postsynaptic neurons. \end{itemize}